wso2/docs-choreo-dev/en/docs/observability/perform-root-cause-analysis.md

 This guide describes how you can detect anomalies and perform root cause analysis on a service deployed in Choreo.

-## Accessing observability data of a service
+## Access observability data of a service

 Follow this procedure to try out the sample service: